Anyolite/anyolite/README.md

 * [X] AnyolitePointer helper class for accessing pointers
 * [X] Infrastructure to convert script files into bytecode at runtime and compiletime
-* [X] Support for setting and getting instance variables from Crystal
-* [ ] Support for setting and getting class variables from Crystal
-* [ ] Support for setting and getting global variables from Crystal
+* [X] Support for setting and getting instance, class and global variables from Crystal

 #### Usability

 * [X] Option for defaulting to usage of RbValue as data container for regular arguments
 * [X] More base structure for allowing different Ruby implementations
 * [X] Alternate build paths are now passed to Anyolite via the environment variable `ANYOLITE_BUILD_PATH`
-* [ ] Documentation for missing features

 #### Security